Michael-Kao/CG_vscode_setting/README.md

 + add glu.h and gl.h to ../include/GL/ (you can find these two files from internet or Windows SDK)
 + clone this to your project folder

-> glu.h and gl.h may find in mesa package (a dev tool for UNIX system) but this is not work for me.
+> glu.h and gl.h may find in mesa package (a dev tool for UNIX system) but this doesn't work for me.